Project

 Research #23

-Updated by didi over 7 years ago
+Updated by didi almost 8 years ago

 **[Blog announcement of public alpha](https://blog.ethereum.org/2016/12/15/swarm-alpha-public-pilot-basics-swarm/)**